 Abstract

-It has long been considered that there were no obvious lithic technological changes in East Asia during the Middle and Late Pleistocene, and the lithic industries in this region were dominated by simple core-flake production system until the Late Pleistocene when Upper Palaeothic forms appeared.
+It has long been considered that there were no obvious lithic technological changes in East Asia during the Middle and Late Pleistocene, and the lithic industries in this region were dominated by simple a core-flake production system until the Late Pleistocene when Upper Palaeolithic forms appeared.
 We challenge this view with evidence of multiple Middle Palaeolithic lithic production systems appearing much earlier, from the Guanyindong site, southwest China, dated to 170–80 ka.
-Our analysis of the lithic assemblage from this site reveals intra-group technological diversity in concepts/methods of core reduction and tool retouching.
-These concepts/methods include Levallois, discoid systems, core-on-flake, and volumetric methods et al., consistent and contemporary to those widely observed in west Eurasia.
+Our analysis of the lithic assemblage from this site reveals technological diversity in methods of core reduction and tool retouching.
+These methods include Levallois, discoid systems, core-on-flake, and volumetric methods, consistent and contemporary to those widely observed in west Eurasia.
 The presence of a “pool of technological knowledge” reflects a mosaic package of multiple technological or strategical capability acquired by Late Middle Pleistocene populations in Guanyindong during this period.
-This ability clearly differs with what we observed in Early Palaeolithic as well as the perceived long-lasting static Middle Palaeolithic in East Asia.
+This ability clearly differs with what we observed in Early Palaeolithic as well as the notion of a long-lasting static Middle Palaeolithic in East Asia.

 Introduction